elc45/fisher-hmc-paper/main.typ

 == Affine choices for the diffeomorphism $F$
 <specific-choices-for-the-diffeomorphism-f>

-We focus on three families of diffeomorphisms $F$, for which derive specific results.
+We focus on three families of affine diffeomorphisms $F$, for which derive specific results.

 === Diagonal mass matrix
 <diagonal-mass-matrix>